I really love trying different dessert recipes, especially creamy ones. One of my favorites is this chocolate fudge recipe with marshmallow fluff.

 Add Marshmallow Fluff

-- Remove from heat and fold in the marshmallow fluff until incorporated.
+- Remove that saucepan from heat and fold in the marshmallow fluff and incorporate it.

-- Stir in vanilla extract and a pinch of salt.
-(Optional, but enhances the flavor.)
+- Stir vanilla extract and a pinch of salt.
+(Optional, but it will enhance the flavor.)

 Transfer to Pan

-- Pour the fudge mixture into the prepared pan and spread evenly with a spatula.
+- Pour your fudge mixture into the pan and spread with a spatula.

 - For visible marshmallow swirls, swirl in extra fluff before chilling.